 The Fleur de Lis Society recognizes our most generous and ardent annual donors.
-Originally conceived in 2003, the Fleur de Lis Society was formed to emphasize the importance of the Annual Fund (Griffin Fund) and publically thank donors of $1,000 or more.
+Originally conceived in 2003, the Fleur de Lis Society was formed to publicly thank donors of $1,000 or more.
 Annual leadership gifts are vital to the ongoing operational success of the College.

 Remaining true to our founding Sisters by weaving touches of our past into our future, the Fleur de Lis is representative of Chestnut Hill College and the Sisters of Saint Joseph, symbolizing our shared mission and core values.